Date: 8 November 2014. Sewing Kit Saves Time.

 actually) back when my son turned into a teenager.
 I cannot describe

-to you how very good it felt to poke a piece of fabric... but that's
+to you how very good it felt to poke a piece of fabric with a sharp

 another story for one of these days.